toxicity-io/sqlite-mc/README.md

               // Simply move your old encryption config up to a migration.
               //
-              // Do note that if you _are_ migrating from SQLCipher library,
+              // If you _are_ migrating from SQLCipher library, note the
-              // the version of SQLCipher used the first time your app was
+              // version of SQLCipher used the first time your app was
               // published with it.
-You will _also_ need to define migrations
+You will also need to define migrations
               // all the way back for each possible version (v1, v2, v3),
               // so that users who have not opened your app in a long time
               // can migrate from those versions as well.